 - Rich and flaky scones with just the right amount of sweetness and a tender crumb texture

-- A basic scone recipe that can be easily customized
+- A cream scone recipe that can be easily customized

 - Use a recipe ratio so that you can scale the recipe up or down as needed

-I've been taking my daughters for High Tea on their birthdays since they were each 5 years old, and that's upwards of 25 years now.
-I wanted to have a "Mommy Date" to make each feel special on her special day.
-That, and I love High Tea and needed an excuse to go myself!
+I've been taking my daughters for afternoon tea on their birthdays since they were each 5 years old, and that's upwards of 25 years now.
+I want to have a "Mommy Date" to make each feel special on her special day.
+That, and I love the afternoon tea traditions and need an excuse to go myself!

-One of the best parts of High Tea are the cream scones, of course.
+One of the best parts of afternoon tea are the cream scones, of course.
 And while going out is always fun, learning how to make scones at home is easier than you think!

-With a basic scones recipe at hand, you can vary the flavorings and mix-ins to make a variety of scones to suit your whims.
+With a cream scones recipe at hand, you can vary the flavorings and mix-ins to make a variety of scones to suit your whims.
+They will reflect your creativity and imagination, and will be better than what you find in a bakery.

-The ability to riff on the basic scone recipe is easy, too.
-The variations are only limited by your imagination (yes, yes, and the ingredients you have...yeesh!).
-Optional ingredients include any mix-ins you want use (like chocolate chips), flavorings like vanilla extract, and toppings like coarse sugar.
-If you want to glaze your scones, use powdered sugar plus some liquid that complements the flavor of your scones (not shown below).
+Flavorings, mix-ins, and toppings: Optional ingredients include any flavorings (like vanilla extract), mix-ins (like chocolate chips), and toppings (like coarse sugar).
+If you want to glaze your scones, use powdered sugar plus some liquid that complements the flavor of your scones.

 Step 1: Make the dough